OlivierAlgoet/powerplant-coding-challenge/README.md

 - Assign P as 0 --> Deactivate the plant
 - Assign P as Pmin --> Take all excess power from the plant

-When during the backward pass a windturbine is deactivate there might be an excess of energy due to the power drop.
+When during the backward pass a windturbine is deactivated there might be an excess of energy due to the power drop.
 This excess energy is redistributed using the merit order across the plants

 ## UNIT TEST